jchdezperez/bts_api_user/README.md

 [guzzlephp](https://docs.guzzlephp.org/en/stable/)

 - To install GuzzlePhp, you need to have Composer installed.

 ```PHP
 curl -sS https://getcomposer.org/installer | php
 ```

-- Then you need to add Guzzle to your dependencies
+- Then you need to add Guzzle to your dependencies.

 ```PHP
 composer require guzzlehttp/guzzle:^7.0
 ```

-- For run docker in your engine, launch the next command
+- For run docker in your engine, launch the next command.
+This will raise a docker with nginx and php.

 ```PHP
 docker-compose up -d
 ```

-This will raise a docker with nginx and php